-If you’re having conversations with your doctor about doing intrauterine insemination (IUI) or in vitro fertilization (IVF), you’re probably hearing a certain word come up over and over again (and it may or may not be giving you some serious heart palpitations).
-You know the one: twins.
+If you’re having conversations with your doctor about doing intrauterine insemination (IUI) or in vitro fertilization (IVF), you’re probably hearing a certain word come up over and over again: twins.

 Since both procedures could involve multiple eggs or embryos, the chances of becoming pregnant with multiple babies is higher than your average conception—but we’re here to tell you that a) it’s probably not as high as you think and b) you can totally handle it, because you’ve already come this far and you’re a total boss (duh).